FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/masamune.md

 ![masamune_patent.jpg](/suryong_nintendo_labels/masamune/masamune_patent.jpg =100x)
 <span style="font-size:small;">*Illustration of the label from the trademark submission in 1900.*</span>

-The brand was known to be used as late as the 1930's before it was discontinued.
+The brand was known to be used until as late as the 1930's before it was discontinued.
+However, the brand has been listed on the end of the wrapper of most Nintendo decks (until 1967).
 Existing decks have become extremely rare.

 # Bibliography
 - https://dl.ndl.go.jp/pid/845526 Tokyo Shoin (1905)